Riding With a Sidecar on Your Motorcycle

 If the sidecar is properly set up, the bike will track straight down the road.
 Lean against the turns.
 On right turns, the sidecar will want to rise off the ground, and the rider will want to lean as if there was no sidecar attached.
 The best method of preventing this is to reduce your speed before coming into a right turn and do not panic or overcorrect when the sidecar begins to rise.

 When making left turns, the sidecar can carry more speed.
-If going too fast the sidecar’s nose will begin to dip and cause the rear wheel of the motorcycle to rise off the ground.
+If you’re going too fast the sidecar’s nose will begin to dip and cause the rear wheel of the motorcycle to rise off the ground.
 Unfortunately, in some situations where speeding up or stopping aggressively is unavoidable, the sidecar will lift from the ground.

 It is best to practice riding with a sidecar in order to become acquainted with lifting it off the ground.
 Practicing in closed courses, beginning slowly and going faster, will help you get used to the weight of the sidecar.
 When it lifts off the ground while riding on-road, you should be able to adjust on the fly without panicking.
 An experienced sidecar rider can hold the sidecar in the air with ease.
 Practicing with weight in the sidecar is a great way to get used to it with the weight of a person.
 Create a small obstacle course in a closed lot.
 Riding through and around cones will help prepare for real life situations.